aliuosio/mage2.docker/README.md

 * ~~modify installer to use config flag instead of flag kickit~~
 * ~~build own ElasticSearch Image with required Plugins for Magento 2~~
 * ~~fix OSX Installer~~
-* set user and group ids for docker-sync
 * modify for running Magento 2 project
 * add downloader script to clone and install App
 * add DB Import functions and logs